 This bearded man’s head is extremely similar to the Bacchus bust shown above… even to what look like the same cutout/open eye sockets.
 His headgear reminds me of a Greek or Roman helmet.
 It is 17″ high but that includes the wood base.
-The terracotta/bronze/polychrome finish is similar to the Woman’s Head, and the unusual open top is similar to the “brickman” piece currently shown in the Unusual 1960s Cybis post (although the styles could not be more different!)
+The terracotta/bronze/polychrome finish is similar to the Woman’s Head.

 He is marked in the same way as the Woman’s Head, indicating that this too was an “archival item” that was signed and offered for sale by the studio decades later.
 This one even has the ‘number’ symbol added!

 Another modern-marked piece is this one which I’m calling the wood nymph bust with birds.
 The auctioneer cited it as being 16″ high.
-This piece was sold twice during 2013: first in June in the USA in the same sale as the previous two, and then a mere five months later by the same Polish auction house that sold “Brickman.”
+This piece was sold twice during 2013: first in June in the USA in the same sale as the previous two, and then a mere five months later by a Polish auction house.
 This too had modern markings.
 Note the open eye sockets just like Bacchus and the Bearded Man.
-It’s likely that whoever bought these from the Cybis studio in the 1990s later consigned them (or their heirs did) to Kamelot in a group, and then some made their way to a Polish auction house afterward.
+It’s likely that whoever bought these from the Cybis studio in the 1990s later consigned them (or their heirs did) to Kamelot in a group, and then some made their way to the Polish auction house shortly afterward.